MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_pipelines.md

 at a time, to `Get-Member`. `Get-Member` displays the .NET class (type) of the process objects, and their properties and methods.

-Any type that implements the `IEnumerable` interface will have its members sent through the pipeline one at a time.
-The exception is `[hashtables]`, which require a call to the `GetEnumerator()` method.
+PowerShell automatically enumerates any type that implements the `IEnumerable` interface and sends the members through the pipeline one at a time.
+The exception is `[hashtable]`, which requires a call to the `GetEnumerator()` method.

 In the example below, an array and a hashtable are piped to the `Measure-Object` cmdlet, which counts the number of objects received from the pipeline.
 The array